 Marie in High Tension

-Spoiler alert, first of all, although the movie is thirteen years old at this point.
+Spoiler alert, first of all, although the movie is more than fifteen years old at this point.
 Marie is a great killer in this terrific throwback to ‘70s grindhouse flicks that also happened to pave the way forward for the New French Extremity movement.
 Many people hate the twist because it’s seen to be impossible, but that’s entirely missing the point.
 Marie is our unreliable narrator, we’re seeing the movie the way she remembers it, which is even spelled out for us with a framing device at the beginning and end.

 Jennifer Hills in I Spit On Your Grave